 Conforming Loan Limit

 The conforming loan limit is the maximum loan amount that Fannie Mae and Freddie Mac will purchase or guarantee.
-Loans at or below this threshold are conforming loans; loans exceeding it are jumbo loans.
-The Federal Housing Finance Agency (FHFA) adjusts the limit annually based on changes in average U.S. home prices.
+Loans at or below this limit are conforming loans.
+Loans exceeding it are jumbo loans.
+Conforming loans are cheaper because they can be sold to Fannie Mae and Freddie Mac, which reduces risk for lenders.
+That reduced risk translates to lower rates, smaller down payments, and more lender options for the borrower.
+For 2026, the baseline conforming loan limit is $832,750 ] for single-unit properties in most counties.
+In high-cost areas, the ceiling is $1,249,125 ].
+The Federal Housing Finance Agency (FHFA) adjusts these limits annually based on changes in average U.S. home prices.

 What This Means